 Day 9: Sea travel to Bucas Grande Island

 Spent the entire day just for the sea travel to Socorro town in Bucas Grande Island.
-The inland salt-water lagoon and caves (Sohoton Cave particularly) of Bucas Grande Island was actually my main destination.
+The inland salt-water lagoon and caves (Sohoton Cave particularly) of Bucas Grande Island were actually my main destination.
 I’ve seen photos of it online and I knew I just had to go there!
 It’s accessible from General Luna (famous for Cloud9 surf spot) in Siargao Island but boat rentals from there were very steep.
 I decided to push my luck at spending the night at Socorro in Bucas Grande Island itself since it’s nearer (and cheaper to get) to the Sohoton Caves National Park from there.
 From Surigao City, I took the 3-hour ferry to Dapa Port, Siargao and another 1.5-hour ferry to Socorro.
 There was a power outage when I arrived (actually during my WHOLE stay in the islands).
 I was alone in an already sleepy and unfamiliar remote island.
 It was one of my scariest travel experiences.
 Thankfully, I lived through it and was able to take a morning tour of Sohoton Caves the day after.

-Three hour ferry to Dapa Port, Siargao from Surigao City
+Three-hour ferry to Dapa Port, Siargao from Surigao City

 Early evening arrival in Socorro town, Bucas Grande Island